Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 The way `condacolab` worked before was by installing the Miniconda distribution on top of the system's Python at `/usr/local`, and then adding a few configuration files to ensure we never changed the currently installed Python version.
 Finally, it wrapped the Python executable to redirect and inject some environment variables needed to load the new libraries installed by `conda`.
 Since we need to re-read `LD_LIBRARY_PATH`, it also triggered a Jupyter kernel restart.

 The problem with this approach is that we are still stuck with the preinstalled Python and we are overwriting the system's Python executable.
 This is not the best way because we are leaving some original Colab libraries that depend on other packages, resulting in a chaotic mixture of `conda`-provided files with Colab-preinstalled files.
 In most simple cases, this doesn't present much of a problem.
-However, if users rely on more complex packages with compiled dependencies, chances are you would often run into difficult to debug errors due to ABI incompatibilities.
+However, if users rely on more complex packages with compiled dependencies, chances are you would often run into difficult-to-debug errors due to ABI incompatibilities.

 ## Adopting a better solution 🥳

 The first goal we worked on during the internship was to design and implement a more robust solution to use `conda` and/or `mamba` on Colab.

 After some iterations, we settled for the following approach:

 1. We install the Miniconda distribution (or any other distribution) at `/opt/conda` instead of `/usr/local`.
 2. We supplement the `base` environment with Colab-required packages, like `google-colab`, `condatools`, `psutil`, and `matplotlib`.
-3. We overwrite `/usr/local/python` (the executable run by the default `ipykernel`) with a shell script that activates the conda environment and starts our custom `ipykernel`, forwarding the calls there.
+3. We overwrite `/usr/local/python` (the executable run by the default `ipykernel`) with a shell script that activates the `conda` environment and starts our custom `ipykernel`, forwarding the calls there.
 Thanks to this step, the Jupyter server will not even notice, but we are now running `conda`'s Python without touching the system one at all!

 ```bash
 #!/bin/bash